 NerdWallet had initially planned for the back end team— the ones most familiar with the services themselves— to own the data graph layer.
 But as Lokare explains, “The more we recognized that a data graph enables a decoupled, product-first approach, we made the decision to have product engineering teams own this.”
 In accordance with the Principled GraphQL guidance, this helped the team to ensure that it had a demand-oriented schema that was always built against real product needs and evolved with the product.

-NerdWallet also chose to use Apollo’s platform to manage the data graph layer.
+NerdWallet also chose to use Apollo’s platform to manage the graph layer.
 “Apollo gives us the tooling to operate the graph across teams without creating and maintaining another internal product,” says Lokare, “Graph Manager, especially, allows us to leverage the Apollo Server infrastructure we built and enrich our schema with usage information, errors, and attribution.
 It’s great for making sure we have no breaking changes rolling out to production.”

 Implementation time was a main driving force behind adoption and helped the team ship code expeditiously.
 Now the next step for NerdWallet is expanding the graph’s use and creating a culture around GraphQL.

-Sarah R., Senior Software Engineer at NerdWallet, is helping educate the rest of the engineering organization on GraphQL and on how to leverage the data graph.
+Sarah R., Senior Software Engineer at NerdWallet, is helping educate the rest of the engineering organization on GraphQL and on how to leverage the graph.

 “Right now, anyone can contribute to the data graph,” said Sarah.
 “As teams hear what was done for the Rewards experience, they’re excited to learn how to integrate start implementing their fetching logic in the Apollo GraphQL layer.
 Teams are also finding that the graph benefits onboarding of new engineers, where it’s much faster to get started and contribute to the code base.”

-Sarah added that one of the most effective ways to encourage company-wide education on the benefits of the data graph has been the internal working group that NerdWallet formed.
+Sarah added that one of the most effective ways to encourage company-wide education on the benefits of the graph has been the internal working group that NerdWallet formed.
 The group meets weekly to discuss best practices, share tools, discuss concerns, and brainstorm strategies.
 As Sarah explains, “GraphQL is succeeding at NerdWallet, because it’s a team effort.”

 Moving forward, there is an expectation for full GraphQL adoption across teams, said Sarah: “Internally, we’ve worked hard on evangelizing the technology in a way where managers, product managers, developers and QA all understand the value of the graph to their own roles and the needs of the business.”